 We have begun a new unit in Math called Fact Strategies within 20.
 This unit begins with the story of a double-decker bus - a bus that has two decks with ten seats on each.
-Five seats on each deck are red and five seats are white.
+Five seats on each deck are read and five seats are white.
 The bus goes by quickly and the little girl in the story, sitting at her bedroom window and watching, works out ways to use the colors of the seats to calculate quickly how many people are on the bus.
 Her father drives a double-decker bus and she helps him figure out a way to know how many empty seats there are on the top deck even though he can't see them.
-The unit continues to focus on using the math rack as a powerful model and tool to act out the story.
-Here's a link to a math rack app that we sometimes use in the classroom: http://www.mathlearningcenter.org/web-apps/number-rack/
+The unit continues to focus on using the arithmetic rack as a powerful model and tool to act out the story.

 The mathematical focus of this unit is early number sense.
-The Math rack encourages the automatizing of the basic facts by focusing on relationships and the use of strategies such as doubles and near doubles (8+7 = (7+7)+1) and making tens (9+7 = 10+6).
+The arithmetic rack encourages the automatizing of the basic facts by focusing on relationships and the use of strategies such as doubles and near doubles (8+7 = 7+7+1) and making tens (9+7 = 10+6).